 For convenience and as an anytime reckoner for our members, we have provided a list click-through links below to facilitate easy connect with us online and to understand more about Afya’s processes.

-a) Benefits of being a premium member: <<link from Afya portal>>
+a) Benefits of being a premium member: Click here

 We invite insurance companies and TPAs to go through Afya Arabia’s premium member benefits.
 Afya’s Arabia would facilitate a tight and seamless integration with provider network to optimize operational workflows and significantly improve the patient experience.
 This would further help in better and faster penetration into the care community.

-b) Frequently Asked Questions: <<link from Afya portal>>
+b) Frequently Asked Questions: Click here

 Sincerely